THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 • strengthening a culture of diversity, equity and inclusion through training and awareness-raising activities

-• promotion of representation through various tools including partnerships with universities that have a very diverse pool of students, selection processes aimed at ensuring fair and impartial evaluation
+• promotion of representation through various tools including partnerships with universities that have a very diverse pool of students, selection processes aimed at ensuring fair and impartial evaluations

 • design of new ways of working through initiatives that foster exchange and sharing between people, such as the creation of interdisciplinary working groups, project committees representing company diversity by age, skills, gender, seniority, cultural background, etc.